Your Guide To Adult Vaccines

 4. Don’t expect any new or unusual side effects

-Let’s start with booster that’s already been authorized: The Pfizer data reviewed by FDA shows that booster shots do not appear to have different safety risks than the first two vaccine doses, Mark McClellan, M.D., a former FDA commissioner and director of the Duke-Margolis Center for Health Policy at Duke University, told AARP in a statement.
+Let’s start with Pfizer’s booster: Data reviewed by the FDA shows that Pfizer’s booster shot does not appear to have different safety risks than the first two vaccine doses, Mark McClellan, M.D., a former FDA commissioner and director of the Duke-Margolis Center for Health Policy at Duke University, told AARP in a statement.
 And evidence on boosters from Israel and elsewhere “seems to show benefits in people who are older or are at higher risk of serious complications because of health conditions, without unusual side effects,” McClellan adds.

 Pfizer’s booster trial reported symptoms similar to what some people experienced after their first and second doses: temporary pain at the injection site, fever, chills, headache, fatigue, vomiting, diarrhea, and joint and muscle pain.
 And data presented on Sept.
 22 by a vaccine safety group within the CDC’s advisory committee found that a third dose of the mRNA vaccines brought on fewer side effects than the second shot.

 An FDA review of Moderna’s booster data details similar findings.
-The booster — which unlike the other brands, is half the dose of the first two shots — caused side effects similar to those seen after the second dose of the vaccine.
+The booster caused side effects like those seen after the second dose of the vaccine.
 The most common among adults 65 and older were injection site pain, fatigue, headache, muscle aches and joint pain.
 No serious adverse events or serious safety concerns were reported.

 When it comes to J&J booster shots, about 40 percent of clinical trial participants 60 and older reported pain at the injection site after the shot, an FDA review of the data shows.
 Roughly 29 percent experienced headache and fatigue, about 26 percent noted muscle pain, 12.4 percent had nausea, and 2.3 percent had a fever.

-The current advice from experts on so-called mixing and matching is to stick with the same vaccine for your booster that you had the first time around.
-However, this could change.
-A new study funded by the National Institutes of Health (NIH) found that J&J vaccine recipients who were boosted with either the Pfizer or Moderna vaccine saw a spike in antibody levels much higher than those boosted with the J&J vaccine, which suggests an increase in protection.
+Preliminary results from a new study funded by the National Institutes of Health (NIH) found that people who were boosted with a shot different from their original vaccine saw a spike in antibody levels, which is one measure of immune response.
+In particular, J&J vaccine recipients who were boosted with either the Pfizer or the Moderna vaccine saw an increase in antibody levels much higher than those boosted with the J&J vaccine.
 What’s more, no safety concerns were identified.